GhilesLarbi/Stadium-tickets-reservation-API/README.md

     "code" : 201,
     "message" : "user created",
     "data" : {
-        // the new user datat
+        // the new user data
     }
 }
 ```